LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

-1. Wait in the line
-2. Talk to the clerk
-	1. No bank account
+Attempt to open a bank account
+Fron desk lerk insists you must fill out an A38 form which can be retrieved from the Chief Clerk's